The Allen Lane Foundation

 Foundation Philosophy

 The Foundation views charities as “the experts in what they do” and tries to offer flexible and meaningful grants.
-As stated in their guidance: they aim to support “important work that might not attract funding elsewhere” and focus on helping organizations "make a lasting difference to people's lives“ while reducing ”isolation, stigma and discrimination."
+As stated in their guidance: they aim to support “important work that might not attract funding elsewhere” and focus on helping organisations "make a lasting difference to people's lives“ while reducing ”isolation, stigma and discrimination."

 How to Apply